• Home

 What began as an emergency measure in the developing world is now spreading globally.
 Sound familiar?
 We’ve been here before: The last time the world was forced to shift en masse—the pandemic—the changes we thought would be temporary became permanent.
 Hybrid work didn’t die when offices reopened.
 Instead, it reshaped how we work.

 Now, with governments reaching for the same lever again, experts say something similar could happen with a four-day workweek.
-But it’ll come with major consequences for those who can’t take their jobs home, like drivers, baristas, window cleaners, pet sitters, and more.
+But it will come with major consequences for those who can’t take their jobs home, like drivers, baristas, window cleaners, pet sitters, and more.

 Will an overnight emergency four-day week come to the West?

-Although Brits and Australians are being urged to work from home, Dr. Wladislaw Rivkin, Professor in Organisational Behaviour at Trinity Business School, told Fortune that a global three-day weekend currently looks unlikely—at least not at the click of the government’s fingers.
+Although Brits and Australians are being urged by environmental agencies to work from home, Wladislaw Rivkin, a professor of organizational behavior at Trinity Business School, told Fortune a global three-day weekend currently looks unlikely—at least not at the click of the government’s fingers.

-Professor Roberta Aguzzoli at Durham University Business School says she wouldn’t rule out the West moving to shorter workweeks to save fuel, but she argues better infrastructure should minimise that need.
+Professor Roberta Aguzzoli at Durham University Business School says she wouldn’t rule out the West moving to shorter workweeks to save fuel, but she argues better infrastructure should minimize that need.

 “Public transport systems in large European cities are generally more developed and less reliant on individual transport use than those in certain emerging economies,” she says, adding that limited transport infrastructure and higher exposure to fuel price volatility make last-minute policy changes more necessary.